yashvanth-k/dotnet/README.md

 For .NET developers, the primary (and highly recommended) way to integrate with Team Services and Team Foundation Server is via our public .NET client libraries available on Nuget.
 [Microsoft.TeamFoundationServer.Client](https://www.nuget.org/packages/Microsoft.TeamFoundationServer.Client) is the most popular Nuget package and contains clients for interacting with work item tracking, Git, version control, build, release management and other services.

-See the [Team Services client library documentation](https://www.visualstudio.com/docs/integrate/get-started/client-libraries/dotnet) for more details.
+See the [Azure DevOps Services client library documentation](https://www.visualstudio.com/docs/integrate/get-started/client-libraries/dotnet) for more details.

 ### Sample console program